Amity University-Noida MBA Admissions 2026

 Here are some MAT exam Data Analysis MAT preparation tips that will help students approach this section in a better way.

-Let's take an example to understand better how to approach the DI section.
+Let's take an example to better understand how to approach the DI section.

 The bar graph given below shows the population(in lakhs) of two countries and Urgania for six years from 1991 to 1996.